carp-lang/Carp/docs/LanguageGuide.md

   (implements speak Cat.meow))
 ```

-Only functions that satisfy an interface's singature can implement
+Only functions that satisfy an interface's signature can implement
 it.
 For exmaple, the following function isn't a valid implementation
 of `speak` because it has the wrong number of arguments and its return
 type does not match the return type of `speak`: